herrlich10/mripy/docs/source/glm.rst

 This is the most basic design, especially for functional localizers.

-In the following example, each block lasts 16 s.
+In the following example, we have Face and House blocks, and each block lasts 16 s.
+The model can be specified as ``BLOCK(16)``.

 .. code-block:: python